BioNomad/tuftsTutorials/docs/tools/dbgap.md

     ![](images/ngc_file.jpeg)

-2. Now, navigate to the [dbGAP SRA RUN Selector](https://www.ncbi.nlm.nih.gov/Traces/study/), login with your credentials, select the files you'd like to download, and click Accession List:
+2. Now, navigate to the [dbGAP SRA RUN Selector](https://www.ncbi.nlm.nih.gov/Traces/study/), login with your credentials, select the files you'd like to download, and click **Accession List**:

 ![](images/accList.png)